-Over the past decade, artificial intelligence (AI)\cite{dd563384-928a-3453-b104-733efab421a2} has become a powerful tool for molecular simulations\cite{noe2020machine} thanks to the rapid advances in specialized hardware acceleration and machine learning (ML) algorithms.
-The greatest advantage of data-driven AI over traditional physics-based simulations is its no need for laws of physics,\cite{montans2019data} which solutions are often too hard or nearly impossible to compute.
-For example, the exact solution of a many-electron wavefunction, $\mathit{\Psi}$, at its ground state is unavailable due to electron correlation,\cite{raghavachari1991electron} which, however, can be numerically recaptured by expressing $\mathit{\Psi}$ as a weighted linear combination of Slater determinants of one-electron orbitals, $\{\phi_{n}\}$, i.e.,$\{\mathit{\Phi=\sum_{i}}c_{i}det[\{\phi_{n}\}^i]\}$, where the weights, $\{\mathit{c_{i}}\}$, are optimized by quantum Monte Carlo (QMC)\cite{mcmillan1965ground} or full configuration interaction (FCI)\cite{ross1952calculations}.
-In theory, countless Slater determinants could be included, but ML filters such as the Fermionic Neural Network (FNN)\cite{pfau2020ab} filter out those with high energies and thus negligible weights.
+Over the past decade, artificial intelligence (AI) has become a powerful tool for molecular simulations\cite{noe2020machine} thanks to the rapid advances in specialized hardware acceleration and machine learning (ML) algorithms.
+The greatest advantage of data-driven AI over traditional physics-based simulations is its independence from the governing physical equations,\cite{montans2019data} whose solutions are often too difficult or nearly impossible to compute.
+For example, the exact solution of a many-electron wavefunction, $\mathit{\Psi}$, in its ground state is unavailable due to electron correlation,\cite{raghavachari1991electron} which, however, can be numerically recovered by expressing $\mathit{\Psi}$ as a weighted linear combination of Slater determinants of one-electron orbitals, $\{\phi_{n}\}$, i.e.,$\mathit{\Psi=\sum_{i}}c_{i}det[\{\phi_{n}\}^i]$, where the weights, $\{\mathit{c_{i}}\}$, are optimized by quantum Monte Carlo (QMC)\cite{mcmillan1965ground} or full configuration interaction (FCI)\cite{ross1952calculations}.
+In theory, countless Slater determinants could be included, but ML approaches such as the Fermionic Neural Network (FNN)\cite{pfau2020ab} filters out those with high energies and thus negligible weights.
 Using atomic positions $\overrightarrow{X_i}$ and atom types $Z_i$ as inputs, the FNN makes QMC simulations feasible beyond simple models.